statespacedev/starid/docs/about.md

 during that short walk, lightning struck - exactly which stars were on those plates? how could those stars really, in practice, be identified, in order to determine the position of the asteroid? was there a program on the astronomy or aerospace computers to do that?

-the answer was, no. there wasn’t an easy or obvious solution, and helping to figure out a practical method of identifying those particular stars on those particular plates was ultimately the real job. not that an undergrad had any chance of finding a real solution. but just becoming aware of and recognizing the magnitude of the problem was a huge step forward. how are stars recognized? humans could do it, but could an eighties computer system?
+the answer was, no. there wasn't an easy or obvious solution, and helping to figure out a practical method of identifying those particular stars on those particular plates was ultimately the real job. not that an undergrad had any chance of finding a real solution. but just becoming aware of and recognizing the magnitude of the problem was a huge step forward. how are stars recognized? humans could do it, but could an eighties computer system?

 2003 - [photos](https://photos.app.goo.gl/ng8Nbxra2RYrbeWA7){:target="_blank" rel="noopener"}
 -------------------------------------------------------------